-As a mother of three teenage girls who has been a school councillor for over seven years, Jay Sanders realised very little was being done within schools to empower children and protect them from inappropriate behaviour.
+As a mother of three teenage girls who has been a school counsellor for over seven years, Jay Sanders realised very little was being done within schools to empower children and protect them from inappropriate behaviour.
 Using her extensive publishing and writing background she has since written a series of children’s books that encourage conversations about sensitive topics to help children to feel safe and better understand their feelings and boundaries.
 Read a Q&A with the author below.

 Tell us about the types of children’s books you write and their focus.